Sheetztime/MacInfo/README.md

 1) Query based
 2) Header based

-Query based authentication is programmed in the code with API Key , if you would like to chnage that, refer to the documentation and change the API call accordingly.
-You can create your account and change th API-KEY paramater in the call and pass the API key as the header.
+Query based authentication is programmed in the code with API Key , you need to create an APIKEy from "https://macaddress.io/api/documentation/making-requests" and pass it as an Argument to the docker run